sheryyansh/cmdpropt/README.md

 - 🏗️ Currently working on:
   - Waste Management System
   - Mask Detection Project
-- 🏆 Does Bug bounty
+- 🏆 Does Bug bounty for fun
 - ⚡ Fun fact: I love reverse engineering and tinkering with open-source tools

 ---